Choongkyu/vite-plugin-relay-lite-clojurescript/README.md

-# vite-plugin-relay-lite
+# vite-plugin-relay-lite-clojurescript

-Vite plugin for more convenient Relay experience.
+Vite plugin for using Relay with ClojureScript.

 What this plugin does for you:
 - Generates artifacts on code changes